John F. Sowa: Biography

-Sowa received a BS in mathematics from Massachusetts Institute of Technology in 1962, an MA in applied mathematics from Harvard University in 1966, and a PhD in computer science from the Vrije Universiteit Brussel in 1999 on a dissertation titled "Knowledge Representation: Logical, Philosophical, and Computational Foundations".
+Sowa received a BS in mathematics from Massachusetts Institute of Technology in 1962, an MA in applied mathematics from Harvard University in 1966, and a PhD in computer science from the Vrije Universiteit Brussel in 1999 with a dissertation titled "Knowledge Representation: Logical, Philosophical, and Computational Foundations".

-Sowa spent most of his professional career at IBM, which started in 1962 at IBM's applied mathematics group.
+Sowa spent most of his professional career at IBM, starting in 1962 at IBM's applied mathematics group.
 Over the decades he has researched and developed emerging fields of computer science from compilers, programming languages, and system architecture to artificial intelligence and knowledge representation.
-In the 1990s Sowa was associated with IBM Educational Center in New York.
+In the 1990s Sowa was associated with the IBM Educational Center in New York.
 Over the years he taught courses at the IBM Systems Research Institute, Binghamton University, Stanford University, the Linguistic Society of America and the Université du Québec à Montréal.
 He is a fellow of the Association for the Advancement of Artificial Intelligence.

-After early retirement at IBM Sowa in 2001 cofounded VivoMind Intelligence, Inc. with Arun K. Majumdar.
-With this company he was developing data-mining and database technology, more specific high-level "ontologies" for artificial intelligence and automated natural language understanding.
+After early retirement at IBM, Sowa in 2001 cofounded VivoMind Intelligence, Inc. with Arun K. Majumdar.
+With this company he was developing data-mining and database technology, more specifically high-level "ontologies" for artificial intelligence and automated natural language understanding.
 Currently Sowa is working with Kyndi Inc., also founded by Majumdar.

 John Sowa is married to the philologist Cora Angier Sowa, and they live in Croton-on-Hudson, New York.